You are wondering: Why is my marriage so hard?

 At the core of the respecting our husbands issue is simply, “Do I trust God enough to believe His Word to be true, and respond with obedience?”
 Most of us really don’t believe that He has good things in store for us if we obey Him.
 So we don’t.
 And we’re naturally wired (thanks, Eve) to be controlling, so we try to manage our lives without His input.
 We’ll sign up for salvation, peace and comfort, but that’s about it.
 Most of us don’t want to “give up” anything…we just don’t know Him well enough to trust Him that much.

-I can tell you, I have seen countless women who have “sold out for Jesus,” those that take Him at His word, boldly step forward into obedience.
-And I have personally seen Him free them from the bondage of pain in their marriages.
-These women have shared the horrors of the influences they’ve been under – everything from satanic ritual abuse, abortions, affairs, incest, murder, spousal abuse – you name it, we’ve seen them liberated.
+The women who have done this have shared the horrors of the influences they’ve been under – everything from satanic ritual abuse, abortions, affairs, incest, murder, spousal abuse – you name it, we’ve seen them liberated.
 I watched one woman confront her imprisoned father, who impregnated her as a child, (and by the way her entire family didn’t speak to her and her mother forced her to have an abortion) turn her marriage around by applying respect…and she even pursued her husband intimately.
 Now that’s victory!
 But all these ladies had one thing in common – they submitted to Christ’s authority, making Him Lord of their lives, obeyed His Word, and lived their lives with the purpose of delighting God.
 They all trusted God enough to do what He asked them to do, even when it was hard.

 Why is it our responsibility as wives to move forward FIRST in our marriages?
 Is this a burden or a privilege?
 I think it’s exciting and wonderful, but then again, I like being able to take responsibility for how I feel.
 I find that empowering, freeing, and not a burden.
 And I’d like to take credit for that, but it’s not “just because I’m wired a certain way.”
 I’ve asked Him to help me follow Him.
 Asked Him to help me obey.
 And He did.
 His Word is full of ways to help us, if we just read it and follow – it’s all for good.